Updated November 2021

 Short answer: Yes.

-A few years ago Gumotex introduced a slip-on, black plastic tracking fin (skeg, above) which was near identical in shape to one I’d had made in the oversized, alloy skeg days (left).
-A smaller skeg made better clearance and still worked fine, but metal does bend.
-Plastic is much better
+Years ago Gumotex introduced a slip-on, black plastic tracking fin (skeg, above) which was near identical in shape to one I’d had made to replace the oversized alloy skeg (left).
+A smaller skeg made better clearance and still tracked fine.
+But metal bends; tough plastic is much better and that’s what their boats come with now.

 I’ve fitted these plastic skegs to older Gumotex IKs and other IKs.
-The kit is under £20 + glue, and the plastic skeg is tough.
-Just make sure you glue the patch on really well; it helps if your boat is made from a matching rubber fabric as the supplied Nitrilon patch. or make your own patch from same fabric.
+The kit is about £25 + glue, and the plastic skeg is pretty much unbreakable.
+Just make sure you glue the mounting patch on really well; it helps if your boat is made from a matching rubber fabric as the supplied Nitrilon patch or make your own patch from same fabric.
+But I have glued PVC to rubber successfully – use good two-part glue.
+The pictures below help you see where to position a skeg.

-I fitted the tough Gumotex skeg to my Grabner Amigo IK (above) and at sea used it all the time.
-But on the shallow River Spey (below) this boat didn’t handle at all well without a skeg, possibly because the the tailwind pushed the high stern around.
-It was really quite annoying as a few years earlier my broadly similar Sunny managed the Spey fine, so skeg-free tracking clearly varies from boat to boat.
+I fitted the Gumotex plastic skeg to my Grabner Amigo IK (above) and at sea used it all the time.
+But on the shallow River Spey (below) this boat didn’t handle at all well without a skeg, possibly because the the tailwind pushed the kicked-up stern around.
+It was really quite annoying because a few years earlier my broadly similar Sunny managed the Spey just fine without a skeg, so skeg-free tracking clearly varies from boat to boat.

 If you’re an experienced paddler you’ll have acquired the knack of going straight without a skeg – handy for paddling shallow rivers where the skeg would ground.
 A little more paddling finesse and constant small corrections are required, especially if powering on.

-I even found I could paddle a ten-foot Solar 300 (below) without a skeg.
+I even found I could paddle a ten-foot Solar 300 (above) without a skeg.
 Once you know you can go straight without a skeg, it’s just a matter of adopting the same finesse but with a bit more power.
-Only when you attempt the speeds of a Maori war party will the bow deflection or yawing get too much because you can paddle faster and still go straight with a skeg.
+Only when you attempt the speeds of a Maori war party will the bow deflection or yawing get too much because to paddle faster and still go straight you need a skeg.
 Out at sea or on busier rivers, I always use a skeg.

-I’ve often thought a hinged retractable skeg with a spring or just weight could be a good idea: it would pivot backwards when dragging in shallows, then drop back down when there’s enough depth.
+I’ve often thought a hinged retractable skeg would be a good idea: it would pivot backwards when dragging in shallows, then drop back down when there’s enough depth.
 It seems SUPs need skegs and in the US, FrogFish have made such a thing for boards, but you hear the spring can be a weak point.

-If your kayak has a rudder mount (or you can make one), another way of doing it is fiting a swing-down skeg similar to a fixed rudder.
+If your kayak has a rudder mount (or you can make one), another way of doing it is fitting a swing-down skeg similar to kayak rudders.
 It works the same way as a rudder with a looped cord swinging the skeg up over the stern, or down into the water.
-The pivot skeg top right is made by Advanced Elements for their AirFusion IK and costs about $/£80.
+The pivot skeg shown top right is made by Advanced Elements for their AirFusion IK and costs about $/£80.
 Or have a look here.